lyubogeorgiev/Java-Advanced/Streams_Files_Directories/README.md

 Using FileInputStream class to read from the file.
 Using if-statement to filter the symbols that doesn't have to be written to the output file.
 Write byte by byte to the output file by using the FileOutputStream class.

+Lab 03 - Copy Bytes
+-

+Reading the file byte by byte, and printing the decimal representation of each byte.
+If the symbol is new line character or space character, then printing the character representation to the input.